Wake Forest upends No. 7 Duke in double overtime behind Childress’ late-game heroics

 “Yeah, yeah, yeah, I thought that was going in, man,” Brown said of that shot.
 “At the end, we won, I’m happy for everyone.”

+Childress’ father, Randolph, was a basketball standout with the Deacons in 1991-95, averaging 18.4 points per game for his college career.
+In 2002, he was named to the ACC 50th Anniversary men’s basketball team, honoring the 50 greatest players in ACC history to that date.

-The first overtime saw Wake Forest (12-15, 5-12 ACC) lead by four with 22.3 seconds left, but Duke’s Alex O’Connell hit a clutch 3 and Tre Jones made two free throws with 6.6 seconds left to tie the game at 97-97.
+On Tuesday night, the first overtime saw Wake Forest (12-15, 5-12 ACC) lead by 4 with 22.3 seconds left, but Duke’s Alex O’Connell hit a clutch 3 and Tre Jones made two free throws with 6.6 seconds left to tie the game at 97-97.

-For all the drama that carried through the end of regulation and the first overtime, the second one proved to ultimately be anticlimactic.
-The Deacons scored the first seven points, ignition provided by — who else? — Childress’ 3-pointer on the first possession.
+For all the earlier drama that carried through the end of regulation and the first overtime, the second overtime proved to ultimately be anticlimactic.
+The Deacons scored the first 7 points, ignition provided by — who else? — Childress’ 3-pointer on the first possession.

-The closest Duke came in the second overtime was six, at 107-101 with 57 seconds left, and Wake Forest scored the game’s final six points to lock up the 12-point margin.
+The closest Duke came in the second overtime was 107-101 with 57 seconds left.

 “Toughness, we stuck to our principles, great ball movement, communication, great stops and everything took care of itself,” Sarr said.